Your picture as a pixel pattern

 If necessary, adjust the photo in the software with the editing tools.

-Are you satisfied with the pattern?
+Are you satisfied with your pattern?

-Then you can print it out.
+You can then print it out.

 Choose the "letter" option as the paper size (not A4) and scale the pattern to 100% or do not scale the pattern (do not adjust to page).